czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 ## **Add keywords**

-If you are writing online.
-Then this is the most important thing to do.
-You want your headline to contain a keyword that your readers are searching for.
+Writing headlines online and for blogs differ from writing for print.
+Headlines in this case need to contain keywords that your readers are searching for.

 So that it comes up in Google.
 You can find keywords using SEMrush or Ahfrefs.
 Enter your topic into a keyword search bar and look for keywords that have high search traffic and low difficulty.